Mardcelo/Mardcelo/README.md

 ## Introduction

-Mardcelo is no one, He might not exist, He might exist
+Mardcelo is no one.
+He might not exist, but He might exist, The only information you have is that he is half-drunk even though he is not, and he is a Korean nerd.

 ## Research Areas

 - Windows Kernel
 - Drivers
 - Linux Kernel
-- Quamtum Physics
+- Quantum Physics
 - Mathematics
 - Fuzzing